 - By example

 - Working toward continuous improvement.

-- Showing compassion.
+- o Showing compassion.

-- Showing understanding.
+- o Showing understanding.

-- Educating themselves and others.
+- o Educating themselves and others.

-- Communicating.
+- o Communicating.

 - Offering tools to educate themselves and others.

 - With facts...not feelings.

 - By connecting one-on-one with others.

 - Being a mediator.

 - Accepting responsibility for all citizens.

 - Make the best decision for the whole community, not just individuals.

 - By moving forward.

 - With level-headed openness.

 - Continually looking for new opportunities.

 - By not taking your own authority too seriously.

 - Listening and understanding.